MohamedRadwan-DevOps/devops-step-by-step/source/mentoring-service/source/agenda.md

 ## DevOps Public Session

-Members will give devops lectures in Arabic and English languages and it will be presented to the public to contribute to spreading knowledge and community awareness
+Members will give devops lectures in Arabic and English languages and it will be presented to the public to contribute to spreading knowledge and community awareness.

 ## Guest Speaker

-Placeholder
+In this activity, an expert will be invited to give a lecture to the members, it will be divided into three parts:
+### Part 1: the lecture
+The guest speaker will give a lecture of any topic related to technical topics.

+### Part 2: Soft Skills
+This part is about soft skills and how to deal professionally in the work environment.

+### Part 3: Q&A
+Members can ask the guest speaker any question related to the topic of the lecture.

 ## Management & Ask me anything